Save Money, Save Your Dog.

 Join Our Email List For Discounted Pricing and a Free Guide to the Science of Keto Dog Food.

 If you have recently embarked on a journey to optimize your dog’s health, well-being, and lifespan, you have likely already encountered the term insulin.
-And if your vet has diagnosed your dog with diabetes then you definitively have.
+And if your vet has diagnosed your dog with diabetes then you definitely have.

 That said, insulin isn’t something that you hear much about in mainstream pet food discourse and you’re unlikely to ever see it discussed in your favorite brand’s advertising and labeling.
 But that’s a problem!
 Why?
-Because insulin is far more important to your dog’s health than, say, the manufacturing process used to produce a pet food or whether the food contain grains.
+Because insulin is far more important to your dog’s health than, say, the manufacturing process used to produce a pet food or whether the food contains grains.

 With these things in mind, we wrote this article to help teach you everything you need to know about insulin for your dog.

 What is Insulin and Why Is It Important to Your Dog’s Health?

 Insulin is a signaling hormone produced by the pancreas, in humans as well as cats and dogs.
 Its primary function is to get glucose (“blood sugar”) out of the blood and into other tissues (such as fat and muscle), where the glucose can be stored safely.
 This is an essential bodily function, meaning that your dog cannot live without it.
 Why?
 Because glucose is highly toxic in even moderately high quantities and rising blood sugar levels will cause horrible health problems (and eventually death) if they aren’t properly controlled by insulin.